 e-mail: A-M dot Broomhall at warwick dot ac dot uk

 My research focuses on solar and stellar physics, specifically helioseismology and asteroseismology.
 Helioseismology involves probing inside the Sun by studying acoustic waves that travel through the solar interior, much in the same way as sound waves resonate in a musical wind instrument.
 At any one time thousands of oscillations are trapped in different but overlapping regions of the solar interior and their properties are sensitive to co

 h in other ways: the Sun has a variable magnetic field with the potential to knock out communications satellites, GPS signals and endanger airplane travellers.
 Despite being crucial to life on Earth the mechanism by which the Sun's magnetic field is generated and sustained remains mysterious.
 The Sun's magnetic field varies in strength, primarily on a time scale of 11yrs from minimum to maximum and back again.
-This is particularly topical at the moment as it has recently been behaving unexpectedly: the solar activity minimum, observed between 2006 and 2010, lasted significantly longer than expected.
-However, the strength of the Sun's magnetic field is now once again increasing and the solar cycle recently hit the headlines as large solar storms were directed towards Earth.
+This is particularly topical at the moment as the Sun's magnetic activity has been increasing over the last couple of years, meaning the number of sunspots and flares are going up, increasing the likelihood of Earth-impacting space weather events.